Symptoms of Poisoning Requiring

 if it has been more than an hour after your dog has injested a

-Activated charcoal is estimated to reduce absorption of
+charcoal is estimated to reduce absorption of poisonous

-pumped (gastric lavage).
-Gastric lavage is only effective
+(gastric lavage).
+Gastric lavage is only effective immediately

-immediately after swallowing a toxic substance (within about
+after swallowing a toxic substance (within about one-half hour)

-one-half hour) and does not have effects that reach beyond the
+and does not have effects that reach beyond the stomach as

-adverse effects, sorbitol is not given with every dose of
+However, to avoid adverse effects, sorbitol is not given with

 Dogs Sick from Fuel Poisonings